Shirvanshahs: Second line (1382–1538)

-By 1500, the Safavid army was large enough to launch a large expedition.
-Ismail was determined to avenge the death of his father against Farrukh Yassar, and justified this decision after having convinced his supporters that he had been told in a dream by one of the Twelve Imams to deal with Farrukh Yassar.
-Ismail assembled a force of 7,000 Qizilbash, and invaded Shirvan, defeating and capturing Farrukh Yassar at a battle near Golestan in December.
+By 1500, the Safavid army was large enough to launch a large expedition against Shirvan.
+Ismail was determined to avenge the death of his father by Farrukh Yassar, and justified this decision after having convinced his supporters that he had been told in a dream by one of the Twelve Imams to deal with Farrukh Yassar.
+Ismail assembled a force of 7,000 Qizilbash and invaded Shirvan, defeating and capturing Farrukh Yassar at a battle near Golestan in December.
 The victory was hailed as a "divine punishment" against the Shirvanshahs for the death of Ismail's grandfather and father.
 Farrukh Yassar was beheaded and his body burned, while the skulls of the dead Shirvanis were piled in pyramids, a common Turco-Mongol practice.
 Baku was subsequently captured and almost completely destroyed by Khadem Beg Talish, who had the body of the Khalilullah I dug up, burned and publicly scattered.

 Although the Safavids and Shirvanshahs had a hostile relationship, Ismail I allowed them to continue their rule in Shirvan, albeit as vassals of Safavid Iran.
 This ended in 1538 when Shah Tahmasp I (r.
-1524–1576) dismissed Shahrukh due to the latters continuous disloyalty.
-Shirvan was subsequently made a province of the Safavid realm, thus marking the end of Shirvanshah rule.
-A reconquest of Shirvan was attempted multiple times by members of the Shirvanshah family, but they all failed.
+1524–1576) dismissed Shahrukh due to the latter's continuous disloyalty.
+Shirvan was subsequently made a province of the Safavid realm, thus marking the end of the Shirvanshahs' rule.
+A reconquest of Shirvan was attempted multiple times by members of the Shirvanshah family, including Burhan Ali and his son Abu Bakr Mirza, who enlisted the help of the Ottoman Empire.
+However, none of these attempts had long-term success; the Ottomans managed to briefly occupy Shirvan between 1578 and 1607, until it was retaken by the Safavids.